 Every choreographer feels “stuck” now and again.
 We all go through periods where inspiration fails to come, or when we struggle to find the motivation to even get into the studio.
 These times can feel devastating, especially for student or novice choreographers.
-We put a lot of pressure on ourselves to always be “on” as artists, and that pressure can feel more overwhelming when you are just staring out.
+For experienced choreographers, creative burnout can become an issue as years of making dances and the demand to come up with new and fresh ideas takes it toll.
+We put a lot of pressure on ourselves to always be “on” as choreographers, and that pressure can feel overwhelming at any stage of your career as a choreographer..
 But creativity is a muscle, and just like any other muscle, it need to be exercised in order to get stronger.

 Here are the guidelines for the Choreography Adventures:

 - Set a goal for yourself.
-Will you take a Choreography Adventure daily?
-3 times a week.
+Will you take a Choreography Adventure monthly?
+Weekly?
+Daily?
 The more you practice the stronger your choreography muscle will become.

-- Each adventure should take about 15 minutes to complete
+- Each Choreography Addventure should take about 15 minutes to complete.

 - If you like what you’ve started, feel free to edit what you’ve started and continue growing the piece!